filiperomero2/ViralUnity/README.md

 If you use this pipeline, please cite this github repo and also:

-<a href="http://www.usadellab.org/cms/?page=trimmomatic">Trimmomatic</a>: Anthony M. Bolger, Marc Lohse, Bjoern Usadel, Trimmomatic: a flexible trimmer for Illumina sequence data, Bioinformatics, Volume 30, Issue 15, 1 August 2014, Pages 2114–212.
+<a href="http://www.usadellab.org/cms/?page=trimmomatic">Trimmomatic</a>: Anthony M. Bolger, Marc Lohse, Bjoern Usadel.
+Trimmomatic: a flexible trimmer for Illumina sequence data.
+Bioinformatics.
+2014; 30(15):2114–212.

 <a href="https://www.bioinformatics.babraham.ac.uk/projects/fastqc/">Fastqc</a>

 <a href="https://github.com/ewels/MultiQC">Multiqc</a>: Ewels P, Magnusson M, Lundin S, Käller M. MultiQC: Summarize analysis results for multiple tools and samples in a single report.
 Bioinformatics.
-2016;32(19):3047–8.
+2016; 32(19):3047–8.

 <a href="https://github.com/BenLangmead/bowtie2">Bowtie2</a>: Langmead B, Salzberg SL.
 Fast gapped-read alignment with Bowtie 2.
 Nat Methods.
-2012;9(4):357–9.
+2012; 9(4):357–9.

 <a href="https://github.com/samtools/samtools">Samtools</a>: Li H, Handsaker B, Wysoker A, Fennell T, Ruan J, Homer N, et al. The Sequence Alignment/Map format and SAMtools.
 Bioinformatics.
-2009;25(16):2078–9.
+2009; 25(16):2078–9.

-<a href="https://github.com/vcftools/vcftools">VCFtools</a>: Danecek P, Auton A, Abecasis G, Albers CA, Banks E, DePristo MA, et al. The variant call format and VCFtools.
-Bioinformatics.
-2011;27(15):2156–8.
+<a href="https://samtools.github.io/bcftools/">VCFtools</a>: Heng Li.
+A statistical framework for SNP calling, mutation discovery, association mapping and population genetical parameter estimation from sequencing data, Bioinformatics.
+2011; 27(21):2987–2993.

 <a href="https://github.com/arq5x/bedtools2">BEDtools</a>: Quinlan AR, Hall IM.
 BEDTools: A flexible suite of utilities for comparing genomic features.
 Bioinformatics.
-2010;26(6):841–2.
+2010; 26(6):841–2.

 For visualization of fasta and bam files, we recommend <a href="https://ormbunkar.se/aliview/">Aliview</a> and <a href="https://ics.hutton.ac.uk/tablet/">Tablet</a>, respectively.